moward/project-winwood/_posts/2015-05-01-final-demo.md

 title: Final Demo
 ---

-##Final Project Report

-The final project report, availabile in PDF format, is available [here](/assets/FinalReport.pdf).
-It outlines our final system design in detail as well as provides useful information about our project.

 ##Demo Video

 This is a brief explanation of our project as well as a video showing how our web console can send commands to the robot to navigate to a point using closed loop control.